-NOTE: As of March 27th, Crossroads is temporarily closed due to the COVID-19 outbreak.
-They anticipate opening again on April 14th, and with even greater needs than usual.
 A social service outreach agency of the Episcopal Diocese of Michigan, Crossroads supports the community by providing emergency assistance and advocating for the poor and homeless.
 Each week, Christ Church gathers in canned and boxed items to help stock Crossroads’ food pantry.
 As we cannot meet at the church, several donation depots have been set up at the homes of parishioners for contactless drop-off.
 Check the eNews for those locations as well as the item of the month!
 In addition, we sponsor an “Advent Diaper Drive” for Crossroads clients.
 In Advent 2019, we supplied over 26,000 diapers, and packaged them for distribution at Crossroads parenting classes.
 Contact: Eileen MacDonald

 Gleaners Community Food Bank